jacobzhang22/efficient-inference-system/README.md

 FIFO whole-request batching:

 - queue requests in arrival order
-- dispatch when the batch fills
+- dispatch once the queue reaches `max_batch_size`
-- flush the final partial batch when arrivals end
+- if the arrival trace ends with an incomplete batch, dispatch the remaining requests once no more arrivals can occur
 - execute each batch non-preemptively to completion

 ### Dynamic batching